chrisboylen/BYOB-vehicles/README.md

 [CONTRIBUTING]:
 https://github.com/chrisboylen/BYOB-vehicles

+### Initial setup
 * git clone https://github.com/chrisboylen/BYOB-vehicles.git
 * cd BYOB-vehicles
 * npm i
 * node server.js
+### Create Database with data
+psql is a terminal-based front-end to PostgreSQL.
+While you are running it locally you be able to create new databases as well as accessing, editing and deleting existing ones.
+We access the PostgreSQL by running this command.
+* Run `CREATE DATABASE [database name]` in your terminal

+We have now initialized our database.

+* Create a new directory, cd into it, and run `npm initial --yes`

+This creates our local directory.
+We still need Knex with Express to allow us to use Javascript for communicating with the backend.

+* Run the following commands in your terminal...
+    * `npm i -g knex`
+    * `npm i -S knex pg`

+Now that we have knex installed we need to configure our database.

+* Run knex init in your terminal

+This is the file that you will use to configure your database.
+You will notice some boilerplate setup, but with some modifications you can better accommodate your project.

+* Run knex migrate:make initial in your terminal

+This will generate an initial migration.
+You can edit this newly created file to better suit your schema layout.
+Use the command `knex migrate:latest` to run all of your migrations.
+For future adjustments to your schema, rather than continuing to edit the initial migration, you must create a new migration with the following command, `knex migrate:make [adjustment detail]`.
+Editing past migration can cause errors!
+Further documentation on building out tables can be found [here](https://knexjs.org/).

 ## Dependencies
 * body parser 1.18.3